-Pepperdine University's Information Technology staff members are working with Pepperdine faculty to assess the effectiveness of the iPad as a learning tool.
-Beginning with exploratory research in fall 2010, and continuing in spring 2011 and ending with an quasi-experiemental design in fall 2011, this study will compare student learning outcomes in the control and experiment sections for each course.
-The iPad research team will review feedback from faculty and students involved in the study and assess the impact the iPad has on learning.
+In 2010, Pepperdine University's Information Technology staff members worked with Pepperdine faculty to assess the effectiveness of the iPad as a learning tool.
+Exploratory research began in fall 2010, and continued in spring 2011 and ended with an quasi-experiemental design in fall 2011.
+The study compared student learning outcomes in the control and experiment sections for each course.
+The iPad research team reviewed feedback from faculty and students involved in the study and assessed the impact the iPad has on learning.

-The research team is working to answer two specific questions:
+The research team worked to answer two specific questions:

-- Does the iPad have the potential to enhance students' performance on course learning objectives?
+- Do the iPads have the potential to enhance students' performance on course learning objectives?

 - Can we develop a formula for success?